 Countryside School has a capacity of 150 students - a total of 90 in the elementary grades and 60 in middle school.
 Elementary grades are combined in multi-age classrooms as kindergarten/1st grade, 2nd/3rd grades, and 4th/5th grades, with a primary contact teacher for each grade level.
 The student:teacher ratio is 15:1 in kindergarten and 1st grade, giving the K/1 classroom 30 students and 2 teachers.

 The student:teacher ratio for 2nd through 5th grades is 15:1 or 16:1, but many subject classes are much smaller.
 The Middle School (6th-8th grade) has a maximum of 60 students, divided into 5 homerooms.
 Their classes range from 6-18 students per section.

 To qualify for admission, a student should be working at or above grade level in all subjects and be able to work successfully in the Countryside environment.
 A kindergarten applicant must be five years old by September 1st and be ready for a full-day academic kindergarten program.

 How do I find out more about Countryside?

-Countryside holds a Community Open House in November, and separate elementary and middle school information meetings each winter.
-Interested parents are encouraged to make appointments with the Admissions Director for individual tours to see the classrooms in action.
+Countryside holds a Community Open House in October, and separate elementary and middle school information meetings each winter.
+In addition, parents are encouraged to make appointments with the Admissions Director for individual tours to see the classrooms in action.